Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • Treat sin as something merely naughty, like a childish prank.

-• Evaluate sin as a merely regrettable path to legitimate relief from pressure and pain—a path made necessary by whoever designed the world.”
+• Evaluate sin as a merely regrettable path to legitimate relief from pressure and pain.
+It’s a path that is made necessary by whoever designed the world.”

 Now before we say what we’re going to say next, please understand one thing.
 There are some women who are participating in “deeds of darkness” concerning where they invest their energies outside of the marriage, as well as men (especially when it comes to chat room behavior and emotional affairs).
 So the following advice can be turned around where appropriate.

 “If your husband is involved in pornography you may find yourself thinking that there is something wrong with you, his wife.
 Don’t believe this lie for one second.
-It’s critical that you point the finger in the proper direction because if you’re willing to take the blame for his problem, he will never face up to it and without him owning up to the problem, it will never be resolved.
+It’s critical that you point the finger in the proper direction.
+That is because if you’re willing to take the blame for his problem, he will never face up to it.
+And without him owning up to the problem, it will never be resolved.
 He most likely had a sexual addiction long before he met you…

-“Pornography is a spiritual issue because a man’s own perceived needs have become his god and he constantly seeks out ways to worship himself.
+“Pornography is a spiritual issue because a man’s own perceived needs have become his god.
+As a result, he constantly seeks out ways to worship himself.
 Your husband’s problem with pornography is devastating to his soul.
 He is hell bound and literally living a life of hell now as he attempts to feed a growing monster that cannot be satisfied.”
 (Nannette Klein, from her article Is Pornography Killing Your Christian Marriage?)

 FOR HUSBANDS AND WIVES:

-It’s our prayer that you and your spouse will both read and discuss how this message applies in your relationship.
-If needed, we have many articles, recommended resources and web site links provided on this web site to help both husbands and wives.
-You do not have to do this without help.
+Please know that it is our prayer that you and your spouse will both read and discuss how this message applies in your relationship.
+Furthermore, if needed, we have many articles, recommended resources and web site links provided on this web site to help both husbands and wives.
+Please know that you do not have to do this without help.

 “Healing occurs once sin is exposed because the power is broken.”